YorkJong/pyLangConvert/docs/langconv.rst

 Introduction
 ============

-The purpose of this tool is for generating multi-language relative files.
+LangConvert is an open source Python application to generate multi-language relative files for application on embedded systems.
 With an Excel dictionary file, it can enumerate language IDs and message IDs with the format of C header files.
 With an additional character list file, it can help us indexing characters and packing messages.

 Usage
 =====